07bhanuprakash/HR-Data-Analysis-Project/README.md

 ##Summary Of Findings
 - There are more male employees.
-- White race is the most dominant while Native Hawaian and American Indiun are the lesnt dominant.
+- White race is the most dominant while Native Hawaian and American Indiun are the least dominant.
-- The youngest employee is 20 years dld and the dldest is 57 years old.
+- The youngest employee is 20 years old and the oldest is 57 years old.
-- 5 age groups were created(18-24, 25.34, 3544, 45.S4, 556) A large number of ermployees were betwen 25.
+- 5 age groups were created(18-24, 25.34, 3544, 45.S4, 556) A large number of employees were between 25.
-   34 folowed by 35-4 while the snallest group was 55.6l.
+   34 followed by 35-44 while the smallest group was 55-64.
-- A large number of empleyees work at the headquarters versus remotely.
+- A large number of employees work at the headquarters versus remotely.
-- The average length of employment for terminated employes is around 8 years.
+- The average length of employment for terminated employees is around 8 years.
-- The gender distribution across departments is fairly balanced but there are generdly more male than female enployees.
+- The gender distribution across departments is fairly balanced but there are generally more male than female employees.
 .The average tenure for each department is about 8 years with legal and Auditing having the lowest and Services Sales and Marketing having the highest.